Passionfruit is a distinct and flavoursome summer fruit, and one that I really like a lot—yes, I do like a lot of fruit!

 - Crushed black pepper

-Blitz all ingredients in a blender, strain the mixture to remove seeds and other lumps.
+Blitz all ingredients in a blender, and strain the mixture to remove seeds and other lumps.
 I added extra passionfruit pulp (2 extra passionfruit) to the mixture as I wanted the extra passionfruit taste and the crunch of the seeds.
 You can remove the seeds if you wish and just have the juice and pulp.
 Once complete add to a container and refrigerate.
 You can serve it right away or store it for a few weeks in the fridge.

-The dressing looked more like a ranch dressing but not as thick.
+The dressing looked more like ranch dressing but not as thick.
 It gave a great tang and lift to the salad and was yummy and moreish.